blouyakis/emt_basic/module_4_test.md

 ### Q93 🟢
 **Front**
-5-year-old spilled liquid drain cleaner on hand.
-Odor strong.
-First care?
+A 5-year-old male complains of pain in his left hand after he spilled liquid drain cleaner on it.
+His hand is reddened, and you smell a strong chemical odor.
+You should:
 · Brush substance off · Sterile dressing · **Flush with copious water** · Neutralize with baking soda

 **Back**